 The snowman is like a frozen Forrest Gump—look to many of history’s cultural benchmarks, and there you’ll find a forebear of Frosty.
 It was a snowman who appeared on some of the first postcards, starred in some of the initial silent movies, and was the subject of a couple of the earliest photos, dating all the way back to the 1800s.
 I discovered even more about one of humanity’s earliest forms of folk art during several years of research around the world.

 For example, snowmen were a phenomenon in the Middle Ages, built with great skill and thought.
 At a time of limited means of expression, snow was like free art supplies dropped from the sky.
 It was a popular activity for couples to stroll through town to view the temporary works of chilly art.
 Some were created by famous artists, including a 19-year-old Michelangelo, who in 1494 was commissioned by the ruler of Florence, Italy, to sculpt a snowman in his mansion’s courtyard.
+Follow these tips to build the perfect snowman.

 The Miracle of 1511 took place during six weeks of subzero temperatures called the Winter of Death.
 The city of Brussels was covered in snowmen—a spectacular tableaux that told stories on every street corner.
 Some were political in nature, angry swipes at the church and government.
 Some were downright pornographic.
 For the people of Brussels, this was their Woodstock, a defining moment of artistic freedom.
 At least until spring arrived, by which time the Belgians were dealing with damaging floods.